 - A. Rinse the probes and black probe guard with DI water.
-Gently place the sonde in a tall V2 calibration water filled with DI water. - B. Wait for readings to stabilize.
+Gently place the sonde in a tall V2 calibration cup filled with DI water. - B. Wait for readings to stabilize.
 Once the readings have stabilized record the 0 values for the chlorophyll, turbidity, and blue green algae (if applicable) on the calibration log sheet.
-If any of the values are off by >5 make a note on the sheet. - C. Remove the calibration cup and dry off the probes and black probe guard with kim wipes or a lab towel.
-Do not wipe away any fouling that is on the optic sensors.
+If any of the values are off by >5 make a note on the sheet. - C. Remove the calibration cup and dry off the probes and black probe guard with a lint-free towel.
+Do not wipe away any fouling that is on the optic sensor faces.
 Place the instrument into the V-2 chlorophyll calibration cup. - D. Allow the readings to stabilize.
 Record the temperature and the chlorophyll value on the calibration log sheet.
 Record the sonde chlorophyll reading.
 If the sonde reading is off by more than 5 ug/L or 5% (whichever is greater) make a note on the sheet. - E. Remove the instrument from the chlorophyll standard.
 Rinse the probes and probe guard with DI water.
-Dry them off with a kim wipe or lab towel.
-Place the instrument in the V-2 turbidity calibration cup. - F. Allow the readings to stabilize.
+Dry them off with a lint-free towel.
+Place the instrument in the V-2 turbidity calibration cup.

+- F. Allow the readings to stabilize.
 Record the turbidity value on the calibration log sheet.
 If the value is off by more than 5 FNU or 5% (whichever is greater) make a note on the sheet.
-Remove the sonde from the calibration cup and rinse with DI water.

-- G. If necessary, place the instrument in the EXO blue green algae calibration cup.
+Remove the sonde from the calibration cup and rinse with DI water. - G. If necessary, dry the probes and probe guard with a lint-free towel and place the instrument in the EXO blue green algae calibration cup.
 Record the temperature, the rhodamine value, and the sonde reading on the calibration sheet. - H. Disconnect from KOR by clicking <Home> at the top of the screen, followed by clicking <Disconnect> under the "Instrument Connection Panel." - I. The sonde should now be cleaned and stored.